CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 CVE_* keywords are officially documented (this document), if you see one that isn’t here then it’s not an official keyword, and you can ignore it.
 To add/modify/suggest changes to CVE_* keywords and their data structures please do X (issue in GitHub?
 TBD) so that we can consider it.

+# Notes on data within the JSON file format

+## Unicode

+Data may be unicode encoded, titles, descriptions, researcher names, version numbers (people use alphabetical versioning, so we should expect this but in other character sets/languages).
+Data should no longer be assumed to be simple ascii all the itme.

+## UUEncoded data

+File objects associated with CVEs may sometimes be embedded within the JSON data as a uuencoded object (optionally zip compressed and password protected in the case where the data may trigger an AV scanner for example).
+Again this data may be dangerous or activerly hostile depending on what software you use to process it.

 # CVE ID JSON root level object

 The CVE ID JSON format is comprised of a number of strings (CVE_data_type, CVE_data_format, CVE_data_version) and then a variety of top level objects, referred to as "containers" that can in turn contain more container objects, strings, lists of data and so on.
 Essentially the "root" object is just a JSON object "{}".